tamu-edu-students/EA-Block-Scheduling/documentation/Fall2024/Sprint 3 MVP/Sprint 3 MVP Report.md

 ### 2. Sprint Goal
-By the end of this sprint, we will have a fully developed admin and user dashboards, controllers to allow users the ability to login using single sign on, a completed page of available classes with their prerequisites, and a parser for excel documents.
+By the end of this sprint, we will have fully developed admin and user dashboards, controllers to allow users the ability to login using single sign on, a completed page of available classes with their prerequisites, and a parser for excel documents.